eichtml/Lexindle/README.md

 - Translation powered by **Gemini AI** for more accurate and context-aware results.
 - **Statistics and analytics** on the words stored in your own vocabulary database (`db_lexindle.db`).

+## ❤️ Support Me

+If you found this tool helpful, you can buy me a Kinder Bueno here: [PayPal.me](https://www.paypal.com/paypalme/alessandropalma101)